BrandonHGit/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

 A beginning.

-Showcasing my self-taught data analytics skills among various software packages.
+Showcasing some working knowledge of SQL syntax - will be adding Tableau example soon.